Single-crossing dominance: A preference lattice: Theory

-By way of illustration, crown- and diamond-freeness fails in \Cref{example:crown_crown,example:diamond_not_diamond-free}, but is satisfied in \Cref{example:hook_Pchain} (p. \pageref{example:hook_Pchain}).
-More generally, it holds whenever there are three or fewer alternatives, and fails for any lattice $(\mathcal{X},\gtrsim)$ that is not a chain. \footnote{ If $(\mathcal{X},\gtrsim)$ is a lattice but not a chain, then there are $\gtrsim$-incomparable $x,y \in \mathcal{X}$, in which case $( x \meet y, x, y, x \join y)$ is a diamond.} To better understand the \hyperref[theorem:existence]{existence theorem}, we provide a graphical interpretation of crown- and diamond-freeness in \cref{app:appendix:cycles_chalices}.
+By way of illustration, crown- and diamond-freeness fails in the \hyperref[example:crown_no_join]{crown} and \hyperref[example:diamond_nocrown]{diamond} examples, but is satisfied in \Cref{example:hook_Pchain}.
+More generally, it holds whenever there are three or fewer alternatives, and fails for any lattice $(\mathcal{X},\primgeq)$ that is not totally ordered (see \cref{footnote:diamond_lattice}).
+Crown- and diamond-freeness is arguably a strong property, but it does hold in some applications (see §\ref{sec:compstat}--\ref{sec:maxmin}).

 In \cref{app:appendix:meets}, we show further that these properties are equivalent to every set (or two-element set) of preferences possessing a maximum lower bound.
-By analogy with complete lattices, call $(\mathcal{P},\mathord{\SC})$ a \emph{complete pre-lattice} (a \emph{pre-lattice}) iff every set $P \subseteq \mathcal{P}$ (every two-element set $P \subseteq \mathcal{P}$) possesses a minimum upper bound and maximum lower bound. \footnote{$(\mathcal{P},\mathord{\SC})$ is not a complete lattice because $\SC$ is not anti-symmetric in general, so that $\SC$ fails to be a partial order. $\SC$ is a pre-order (reflexive and transitive), though; hence the term `complete pre-lattice'.
-The failure of anti-symmetry means that minimum upper bounds and maximum lower bounds need not be unique; we study this issue in §\ref{sec:theory:uniqueness}.} The \hyperref[theorem:existence]{existence theorem} implies that $(\mathcal{P},\mathord{\SC})$ is a complete pre-lattice iff it is a pre-lattice iff $\gtrsim$ contains no crowns or diamonds.
+By analogy with complete lattices, call $(\mathcal{P},\mathord{\SC})$ a \emph{pre-lattice} iff every two-element set $P \subseteq \mathcal{P}$ possesses a minimum upper bound and maximum lower bound, and a \emph{complete pre-lattice} if this holds for \emph{every} set $P \subseteq \mathcal{P}$. \footnote{$(\mathcal{P},\mathord{\SC})$ is not a complete lattice because $\SC$ is a mere pre-order, i.e. it need not be anti-symmetric.
+The failure of anti-symmetry means that minimum upper bounds and maximum lower bounds need not be unique; we study this issue in §\ref{sec:theory:uniqueness}.} The \hyperref[corollary:P_pre-lattice_join_meet]{elaborated existence theorem} in \cref{app:appendix:meets} implies that $(\mathcal{P},\mathord{\SC})$ is a complete pre-lattice iff it is a pre-lattice iff $\primgeq$ features no crowns or diamonds.